eunos-1128/QMEAN/doc/source/disco.rst

     Saves constraints to disk.
 So it will throw an error if you never called the CalculateConstraints function on this DisCoContainer instance.
-    All added positions are lost in this process.
+    All added positions are lost in this process, only the actual constraints are saved.

     :param filename:    Name of file to be generated
     :type filename:     :class:`str`